 Our approach substantially eases the analysis of optimal contest design and can be applied to a broad array of scenarios.
-Assuming a Tullock contest technology, the approach yields a closed-form solution to the optimal contest rule for a large class of objective functions, which enables future research on specific issues.
-For instance, it can be applied to reexamine the classical issue of comparing all-pay auctions and lottery contests when alternative design objectives other than total effort maximization are in place.
-Our paper considers a static contest, but the approach can also be applied in dynamic settings.
+Fu and Wu (2019c) extend this approach to the setting of an all-pay auction and reexamine the classical issue of comparing all-pay auctions and lottery contests under general design objectives.
+The approach can also be applied in dynamic settings.
 For instance, Fu and Wu (2019b) consider a two-stage contest in which the designer assigns individualized weights to contestants' second-stage effort entries based on their first-stage ranking.
-Finally, this paper focuses on contests with complete information; it would be interesting to extend the analysis to an environment with incomplete information, which should be attempted in future research.